With so many reusable straws available, you may be wondering - what are the best reusable straws?

 Metal straws will unfortunately always remain on our planet as they last more than a lifetime.

 Extra long stainless steel straws can work really well in long soda glasses.
 However, most common complaints are that they can be cold to drink from and they can leave a metal taste in your mouth.
+Some reusable metal straws can be recycled.
+So before purchasing a metal straw, try asking the supplier if they know of a local recycling centre where you can dispose of it when you're finished.

 We still prefer stainless steel over plastic straws.
 If you're wondering where to buy reusable drinking straws (metal), Cali Woods has a great range here.
+They offer a 4 pack which includes 4 stainless steel straws.

 Glass straws come in different sizes and shapes and are quite versatile, there are even bent straws out there.
-Glass straws are made from a neutral material meaning the glass straw will never affect the taste of your drink.
+Reusable glass straws are made from a neutral material meaning the glass straw will never affect the taste of your drink.
 They are dishwasher friendly which if you really don't like hand washing your straws.

 Not everyone likes the idea of a glass straw as they can break.
 Not something you want in your mouth right?
-Unfortunately, glass straws are not suitable for children.
+Unfortunately, glass straws are not suitable for young children.

 Reusable silicone straws are normally BPA free as well which is needed for food-grade straws.
 Soft silicone is quite bendy as well so this works great if you want a flexible straw option.